v-i-n-a-y/RNC/README.md

 # RNC - Rocket Nozzle Calculator

+- Development ceased till further notice... pending additions include: aerospike functionality, stl export, regenerative cooling calculations.
+If you would like to assist please get into contact

 - Created as a tool for people who are learning about rocket nozzles calculations and are not familiar with coding to easily understand.
 Written initially for the Kingston University Rocket Engineering group (KURE).